Books about Managing Your Money.

 Of course number one on my list is the Total Money Makeover by Dave Ramsey.
 As mentioned above, this book changed my life, and I believe it can change yours too!

 Dave Ramsey does a fantastic job explaining exactly what you need to do to manage your money.
 I love his straightforward real talk and easy to understand concepts.
-If you are new to money management this is the book for you!
+If you are new to money management and have debt you are trying to pay off then this is the book for you!
 It was written for the novice!

 Be sure to check out Dave Ramseys website here for even more amazing info!